perfect-hand/ue5-cardgame/README.md

 ## Usage

 ### Data

 1. Add data assets of class CardGameCard.
 1. Add data assets of class CardGameCardPile.
+1. Add data assets of class CardGameAttribute.
 1. Add a data asset of class CardGameConfiguration.
 1. Add a (blueprint) class with parent class CardGameMode and set Configuration.

 ### Game Setup

 1. Using the Card Pile Subsystem, add cards to player piles, shuffle them and/or move cards betweem them.
+1. Using the Attribute Subsystem, set global and player attribute values.

 ## Structure